Under Siege

-Under Siege is a 1992 American action thriller film directed by Andrew Davis, written by J. F. Lawton, and starring Steven Seagal as a former Navy SEAL who must intercept a group of mercenaries, led by Tommy Lee Jones, after they commandeer the U.S. Navy battleship Missouri.
+Under Siege is a 1992 action thriller film directed by Andrew Davis and written by J. F. Lawton.
+It stars Steven Seagal (who also produced the film), Tommy Lee Jones, Gary Busey, and Erika Eleniak.
+Seagal plays Casey Ryback, a former Navy SEAL, who must fend off a group of mercenaries after they commandeer the U.S. Navy battleship Missouri.

-Released on October 9, 1992, Under Siege was both a critical and commercial success, receiving two Academy Award nominations for sound production and grossing over $156 million at the global box office.
+Released on October 9, 1992, Under Siege was both a critical and commercial success, receiving two Academy Award nominations for sound production and grossing over $156.6 million at the global box office.
 It is often considered Steven Seagal's best film to date.
 It was followed in 1995 by a sequel, Under Siege 2: Dark Territory, which was not as well received.

+Under Siege was the final film of actor Patrick O'Neal, before his death in 1994.